tracylv/emailautocomplete/README.md

 =================

-This is a jquery plugin for email input autocomplete. you can select the auto complete emails by Up/Down key press or mouse click
+This is a jquery plugin for email input autocomplete. you can select the autocomplete emails by Up/Down key press or mouse click

 #### demo
 demoscreenshot.jpg
 #### parameters:
 ```
 var defaults =
    {
+        // all included auto completed email domins
+      domains: ["qq.com", "163.com", "gmail.com", "126.com", "sina.com", "139.com", "hotmail.com", "outlook.com", "sohu.com", "128.com", "136.com", "live.com"]
    };

-1. domains: the email domains array, there domains will be used as email auto complete.
+1. domains: the email domains array, these domains will be used as email auto complete.
 ```
 #### usage:
 1.include all the resources of emailautocomplete in your page (need jquery)